 Think of workshops, book groups, training events, museum programs, one-on-one mentoring, skill clinics—these are some of the avenues of adult learning.
 Picture the face of a new American learning English, a CEO in weekend class for an MBA, an incarcerated young adult completing a high school diploma, a community theater group preparing a play—these are some of the faces of adult learners.

 Adult learning takes on different names according to context.
 At work, it may be called “professional development” or “training.”
 Around town, adult learning is often referred to as “community education.”
-Among the many formats and subject areas of adult learning, other terms applied can include: night school, language study, wellness class, group fitness, executive degree program, riding lessons, driving school, citizenship preparation—and many more.
+Among the many formats and subject areas of adult learning, other terms applied can include: night school, language study, wellness class, group fitness, executive degree program, riding lessons, driving school, citizenship test preparation—and many more.

 Learning is the way of the human being.
 Our neural networks are made to process, analyze, grow and stretch.
 Through learning, we become ourselves: capable, caring and contributing people able to act in the world with agency and through our particular perspectives and gifts.